PokemonMaster23/Mega-Link-Downloader-Bot/README.md

 ## UPDATE -
 -   `<APRIL 1 2023>` : Completely rewritten the code in pyrogram 🤩
+-   `<APRIL 25 2023>` : Added Multi User Support!
+Multiple users can use the bot at the same time!
+Huge thanks to [This Person](https://github.com/abhinand0d)
 ---

 ## Features 🔥
  - See progress bar for files in downloading and uploading in logs!
+ - Multi User Support!
+Multiple Users can use the bot at the same time!!
- - Vps supported!
-Render is supported as well!!
-No Heroku Support as of now...
+ - Vps supported!!
+No Render/Heroku Support as of now...
 Try in own risk ☠️
  - Ability to download any file under 5GB!
 (If you provide a pro/business account when deploying there will be no file size limits! 😍)
  - More Features Coming Soon!
  ---